ycexiao/scikit-package/doc/source/skpackage-guide.rst

 1. Make sure you have our release scripts repository.
 Go to ``dev`` and run ``git clone https://github.com/Billingegroup/release-scripts.git``.

-2. Enter your cookiecutter package directory.
+2. Enter your scikit-package package directory.
 For example, I would run ``cd ./diffpy.pdfmorph/diffpy.pdfmorph``.

 3. Build the package using ``python -m build``.
 You may have to install ``python-build`` first.